tqtezos/minter-sdk/packages/minter-contracts/ligo/src/minter_collection/editions/README.md

 See https://better-call.dev/edo2net/KT1Fry79rxQwXm77sCCaGiExoo6d12Brkb6S/operations for an example of an originated version of https://github.com/tqtezos/minter-sdk/blob/aacb8fa5753aa33638e9da98cce60a86dff29b04/packages/minter-contracts/bin/fa2_multi_nft_token_editions.tz on edonet.

-In that contract a call to `mint_editions` for a 100 edition edition collection cost ~0.03tz and a call to `distribute_editions` for the distribution of a single one of those editions cost ~0.05tz.
+In that contract a call to `mint_editions` for a 100 edition `Edition set` cost ~0.03tz and a call to `distribute_editions` for the distribution of a single one of those editions cost ~0.05tz.